-As we know NTA is conducting JEE Main Twice, many students are asking how to prepare for JEE Main second attempt?
-Through this blog post we are covering the things you need to keep in mind to prepare well for JEE Main exam in April.
+As we know, NTA is conducting JEE Main 4 times from 2021, many students are asking how to prepare for JEE Main sessions in April and May?
+Through this blog post we will cover the things you need to keep in mind to prepare well for the JEE Main April and May sessions.

-Preparation Strategy for JEE Main 2020 Exam in April
+Preparation Strategy for JEE Main April, May Sessions

 There are some scenarios,

-a) Have you attempted the JEE Main January exam?
+a) Have you attempted the JEE Main in February and March?

 If yes, what’s your percentile score?

-1. Your JEE Main January NTA percentile score is good
+1. Your JEE Main percentile score is good

 You can also solve JEE Advanced level problems, either from previous years papers or coaching modules.
 Strengthen your concepts and application of logic, if required for any topic or chapter.

-2. Your JEE Main January NTA percentile score is very low
+2. Your JEE Main percentile score is very low

 You have to work hard my dear student.
 Adjust your schedule and get ready for intense study sessions.
 Study your weak topics again.
 Learn the topics you didn’t study for the first attempt.
 Make sure you complete the JEE Main syllabus.

-Related Post : How to Improve Your Score in JEE Main April Exam
+Related Post : Tips to Improve Your Score in JEE Main Exam

-b) You have not attempted JEE Main January paper
+b) You have not attempted JEE Main February and March paper

 In this case, you need to continue with your study schedule.
 During the last month before JEE Main, make a revision time table and revise in short intervals of 40-50 minutes.
 Solve online mock tests and JEE Main previous years papers, it is of utmost importance.

-Will the JEE Main April exam be easier or harder than the JEE Main January exam?
+Will the JEE Main April and May sessions be easier or harder than the February and March?

-As per NTA, the level of both the JEE Main exams (January and April) will be the same.
+As per NTA, the difficulty level of all the JEE Main sessions (February, March, April, May) will be the same.